NoahBeto/react-typescript-algorithm-visualizer/README.md

 # Algorithm Visualizer

-Algorithm Visualizer is a web application built with React and TypeScript that allows users to visualize pathfinding algorithms and maze generation algorithms.
+Algorithm Visualizer is a responsive web application built with React and TypeScript that allows users to visualize pathfinding algorithms and maze generation algorithms across desktop, tablet, and mobile devices.
 The application currently supports Dijkstra's algorithm, A*, and recursive backtracking, with plans to implement more algorithms in the future.

 ## Installation